Art Collection David and Lola Leder, Chemnitz/Berlin

 An inventory of the collection has not been preserved, but there is a list from 1923 for the hand drawings of Max Liebermann.

-David Leder supported contemporary artists such as Jakob Steinhardt and Otto Th.
-W. Stein.
-He acted as a patron for the Chemnitz Municipal Collections and the Kunsthütte Chemnitz.
-He also offered drawings as donations to the Berlin National Gallery.
-In addition, according to his friend Erich Goeritz, David Leder was particularly interested in books, which he collected in first editions and offprints.
+David Leder supported contemporary artists such as Jakob Steinhardt, Otto Th.
+W. Stein and, according to his friend Erich Goeritz, was particularly interested in books, which he collected in first editions and offprints.

-In 1925 David Leder sold part of his collected hand drawings at two auctions in Berlin.
+In 1925 David Leder sold part of his collection of hand drawings at two auctions in Berlin.
 On March 3 and 4, 1925, 316 hand drawings by Max Liebermann from the collection were offered by Paul Cassirer and Hugo Helbing in Berlin.
-Among the byers was the Berlin National Gallery.
+The Berlin National Gallery acquired 20 or 25 drawings there.
+Four drawings entered the collection of Hildebrandt Gurlitt at an unknown date.

 The second auction included a total of 309 drawings and took place on October 29, 1925 at Amsler & Ruthardt in Berlin.
 It is not possible to verify whether all lots offered were from the collection of David Leder.

-Of the drawings offered at both auctions, a total of 96 remained unsold.
-Four drawings entered the collection of Hildebrandt Gurlitt at an unknown date.
+Of the drawings offered at both auctions, 96 remained unsold.

 Part of the Leder collection was stored – both before and after the auctions – in the Chemnitz Municipal Museum or in the Chemnitz Kunsthütte.
 Some objects were offered for sale by the Chemnitz art dealer Gerstenberger from 1926 onwards.
 Which of them were sold could not be verified exactly.
-In 1932, the art dealer returned objects to David Leder.
+In 1932, the art dealer sent some of the works back to David Leder in Berlin.

 On November 22, 1927, 71 works were offered at an auction by F.A.C.
 Prestel from the “estate of a well-known Frankfurt art lover”, which had probably previously been in David Leder’s collection and had been for sale at the Amsler & Ruthardt auction in 1925.